jkrrv/climactic/README.md

 THe PHP portion provides the actual UI.
 The webserver (IIS in my case) that serves the PHP files middle-mans commands regarding temperature.

 The Matlab portion does the graphs and is (currently) executed manually.

-The user accesses a webpage that is rendered by PHP.
-The php server

 Major Known Design Issues